NCBI-Hackathons/VirusDiscoveryProject/Phylo/README.md

 ## Full Clustering
-Here we aim to cluster all contigs and all refseq viruses
+Here we aim to cluster all contigs and all refseq viruses (again) but extract actual edge weights between the nodes in the cluster.
+This will be done using blastn and extracting the SECOND top hit (the top hit will be the virus matching to itself).
+If a virus has no second hits, it's 'lonely' and wont show up to the graph.